doom/pegomancy/README.md

         return node
 ```

-> The methods can return `None` to indicate a parse failure for the rule being handled.
+> The methods can raise a `ParseError` to indicate a parse failure for the rule being handled.